meshery/meshery-consul/tests/README.md

 * gRPCurl: https://github.com/fullstorydev/grpcurl
 * The environment variable `MESHERY_ADAPTER_ADDR` is defined specifies the IP address or DNS name of the meshery adapter, e.g. `localhost`

+## Implementation notes

+As BATS is executing the test files alphabetically, the first two letters in the filenames are used to enforce the correct sequence.

 ## Running the tests

 * use `make` with one of the `e2e-` targets